archerydwd/Apache-Rails-Passenger-Ubuntu/README.md

 ```
 vim app/views/comments/_comment.html.erb
 ```

-Change the delete line from link_to to button_to
+Change the delete line from link_to to button_to and then:
-Then:

 ```
 vim app/views/articles/index.html.erb